raianand1991/TIE/README.md

 ## Usage

-- To use this dataset, download the dataset from Google Drive using the above specified link.
-As the audio dataset
+- To access and utilize this dataset, you can download it from Google Drive using the provided link.
+As the audio dataset is substantial in size, you have the option to download only a subset of audios by using the script download_video.py.
+This way, you can manage the data more efficiently and select specific portions of the dataset that align with your research or project needs.

 - The `Final_Dataset.csv` file provides metadata for each audio in the dataset.